 Once you have enough pull the piece off.
 You should have a piece that looks similar to this:

 Then you can work your small piece into a wick shape at the base by twisting it further until it looks like it will fit through your coil.
-Twist it down into the coil, twisting the opposite direction than you twisted the cotton so that the cotton piece holds together and moves down inside the coil.
+Twist it down into the coil, twisting the same direction that you twisted the cotton so that the cotton piece holds together and moves down inside the coil.

 Keep moving it down until it is into the wick hole.
 When your done it should look like this: